NCATSTranslator/TranslatorEngineering/PerformanceRefactor.md

 * Several components do not contain edges, but only nodes.
 At present, these components include (but are not necessarily limited to) SRI Node Normalizer, KG2 Node Synonymizer, Node Annotator, and Name Resolver.
 * These components will agree on a common set of identifier equivalences to be used across all tools, and in the normalization of DogPark knowledge.
-* Node Normalizer will implement refactorings to reduce its cost and may reduce performance to acheive this goal
+* Node Normalizer will implement refactorings to reduce its cost and may reduce performance to achieve this goal
 * Node Normalizer will however still be used at query time to provide canonical identifiers for external API sources.
-* Translator will investiget the merger of any or all of these tools based upon their use in the proposed architecture, but this document does not specify any decision.
+* Translator will investigate the merger of any or all of these tools based upon their use in the proposed architecture, but this document does not specify any decision.